ericsonga/TeacherCSP/_sources/CSPNameNames/ch6_exercises.rst

         .. tab:: Question

-            Change the code so the function takes parameters for the length and base and then call the function and print the result.
+            Change the code so the function takes parameters for the base and height of the triangle.
+Then, write code to call the function and print the result.

             .. activecode::  ch6ex10q
                 :nocodelens:

                 def areaTriangle():
-                   length = 5
+                    base = 5
-                   base = 4
+                    height = 4
                     return (5 * 4) / 2

         .. tab:: Answer

-            Add the parameters for ``length`` and ``base`` and call the function inside the print statement.
+            Add the parameters for ``base`` and ``height`` and call the function inside the print statement.

             .. activecode::  ch6ex10a
                 :nocodelens:

-                def areaTriangle(length, base):
+                def areaTriangle(base, height):
-                	return (length * base) / 2
+                    return (base * height) / 2

                 print(areaTriangle(5,4))